 The Golden Circle is open all year round.
 Each season paints the surrounding landscapes with different colours and brings along its charm and conquests.
 There is no right or wrong answer.
 It really is up to you and your preferences.
 The landscape dramatically changes from one season to another, which makes the experience even more unique and worthy for returning visitors.
 Summer brings out the warm fairy-tale like colours of the grounds and sky whereas winter allows its guests to experience a truly Nordic seasonal environment.

-The maximum number of passengers are 19 which we believe creates a more personal and enjoyable experience for our guests.
+The is a private experience and maximum number of passengers per bus are 19 which we believe creates a more personal and enjoyable experience for our guests.

 If you want to relax in hot water at Blue Lagoon we recommend our 11 hours Golden Circle and Blue Lagoon tour.

 Book Now - Price from: ISK 9900